Gilgit: Basic facilities

-Severe flash floods in Gilgit-Baltistan have exposed critical infrastructure failures, with residents in Diamer, Danyor, and Ghanche districts facing acute shortages of drinking water, electricity, road access, and communication.
+Severe flash floods in Gilgit-Baltistan have exposed critical infrastructure failures, with residents in the Diamer, Danyor, and Ghanche districts facing acute shortages of drinking water, electricity, road access, and communication.
 Despite repeated appeals, local authorities have failed to restore basic services, prompting threats of public protests.
 The crisis underscores ongoing administrative neglect and inadequate disaster response in the area.